au-ts/lionsos_docs/content/docs/kitty/hardware.md

 The Odroid-C4 is available for purchase [directly from HardKernel](https://www.hardkernel.com/shop/odroid-c4/).

-All the documentation for Odroid-C4 is avaiable [here](https://wiki.odroid.com/odroid-c4/odroid-c4).
+Official documentation for the Odroid-C4 is available [here](https://wiki.odroid.com/odroid-c4/odroid-c4).

 ## What you will also need